-The Title IX Sexual Harassment Policy is designed to further the College's goal of equity and inclusion and identifies resources that are available to students, faculty, and staff; defines the conduct that is prohibited under this Policy; and outlines the process by which the College will respond to reports of Title IX Sexual Harassment as defined herein.
+The Sexual Misconduct Policy is designed to further the College's goal of equity and inclusion and identifies resources that are available to students, faculty, staff, and others affiliated with the College; defines the conduct that is prohibited under this Policy; and outlines the process by which the College will respond to reports of sexual misconduct as defined herein.
 St. John's College strives to be a community in which all members readily and safely report acts of sexual misconduct; it is our goal to remove all barriers to reporting.